jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 [2]
 ```

-As before, run this script repeatedly until you are satisfied that all footnotes are present and correct for each page.
+As before, run this script repeatedly, correcting your input file manually as you discover errors, until you are satisfied that all footnotes are present and correct for each page.
 Then save your corrected input file with a new name.

-Our text file still has lots of OCR errors in it, but we've gone through it and found and corrected all the specific metadata bits that we want in our ordered data set.
+Our text file still has lots of OCR errors in it, but we have now gone through it and found and corrected all the specific metadata bits that we want in our ordered data set.
 Now we can use our corrected text file to build a Python dictionary.

 #<a name="dictionary"></a> Creating the Dictionary